- Buy and sell XRP and 150+ other cryptos

 Step 3.
 Sell XRP

 Step 4.
-Withdraw USD
+Withdraw PHP

 The final thing you need to do is withdraw your fiat currency into your linked bank account.
-It’s usually pretty easy to find the “Withdraw” link once you’ve logged into your exchange account, but remember to take a moment to familiarize yourself with the fees, limits and processing times that apply.
+It’s usually pretty easy to find the “Withdraw” link once you’ve logged into your exchange account, but remember to take a moment to familiarise yourself with the fees, limits and processing times that apply.

 If you’ve decided that you want to exchange XRP for another digital currency, you can do so by following these steps: